ranajawadriaz/100-days-of-devops/Day 1 - Linux User Setup with Non-Interactive Shell/whatILearnt.md

-Creation of not accessible bot, which behaves as real user to do some tasks, automation or for monitorting.
+Creation of inaccessible bot, which behaves as real user to do some tasks, automation or for monitorting.
 No one can log into this user account using the ssh command.